Rockazim/funding-rate-calculators/README.md

 These calculators access the exchange API or coinanaylze to get the last 3 days of funding and getting the average over these 3 days.
 For Bybit and Hyperliquid you will need to make API keys.

-To make an API key on Bybit go to -> https://www.bybit.com/app/user/api-management To make a coinalyze API key go to -> https://coinalyze.net/account/api-key/
+To make an API key on Bybit go to -> https://www.bybit.com/app/user/api-management

 These calculators will return via a .txt file and they will be sorted from highest to lowest.
 Please reach out if there are any issues @https://x.com/quantzim